Skip to main content

 Infections

-Ezetimibe is associated with an increased risk of upper respiratory infections that can cause symptoms such as a stuffy nose and sore throat.
+Ezetimibe is linked to an increased risk of upper respiratory infections that can cause symptoms such as a stuffy nose and sore throat.
 Ezetimibe does not, however, make these infections worse than they normally would be.
-Treat these symptoms as you would normally: rest, fluids, and over-the-counter medications as needed or directed by a healthcare provider.
-If infections become severe or last a long time, seek medical advice from a healthcare professional.
+Treat these symptoms as you would normally: getting rest, staying hydrated, and taking over-the-counter medications as needed or directed by a healthcare provider.
+If infections become severe or last for a while, seek medical advice from your healthcare professional.

 Diarrhea

-Drink plenty of fluids to avoid dehydration.
+Drink plenty of fluids to avoid dehydration and eat bland foods until symptoms improve.
 Before using any over-the-counter medication or supplement to treat diarrhea, talk to a healthcare professional first.
-If diarrhea becomes severe or persists for a long time, get medical help.
+If diarrhea becomes severe or persists, get medical help.

 Unusual tiredness

-Rest and relax.
-This side effect will probably get better over a few days.
+This side effect may get better over a few days with rest.
 If it doesn’t, get medical advice from the prescribing healthcare provider.

 Muscle problems